 The burden of our message should be the mission and life of Jesus Christ.
 Let there be a dwelling upon the humiliation, self-denial, meekness, and lowliness of Christ, that proud and selfish hearts may see the difference between themselves and the Pattern, and may be humbled.
 Show to your hearers Jesus in his condescension to save fallen man.

 The constant surrender of the will to God, brings conquests in the spiritual life.
 We must not be overcome with Satan’s specious temptations.
 We must war against them, if we would gain the prize of perfect peace.
 This peace is not the peace that the world giveth, but the peace of Christ.
 The most precious promises of God are to be claimed, and held fast, by the exercise of faith.
 The gifts of Him who has all power in heaven and in earth, are in store for the children of God.
 Gifts so precious that they come to us through the costly sacrifice of the Redeemer’s blood; gifts that will satisfy the deepest craving of the heart; gifts lasting as eternity, will be received and enjoyed by all who will come to God as little children.
 Take God’s promises as your own, plead them before him as his own words; and you will receive fullness of joy.

 — The Review and Herald, September 11, 1888

 Help me, O Lord, not to get caught up in the controversies of this world that end up creating strife.
 I surrender my worldly spirit to You, and as Your child I plead for Your Holy Spirit to fill me with the humble spirit of Christ.
 I hold fast to Your word that I may have strength to overcome every temptation.
-I claim Your promise as my own that I will not be quarrelsome, but will be kind to all, patient when wronged and accurately teach the word of truth.
+I claim Your promise as my own that instead of being quarrelsome, I will be kind to all, patient when wronged and accurately teach Your word of truth.